goodwinc/metis-copy/class_lectures/week10-kojak2/02-time_series/pair.md

 #### Part 2

 Once you have a solution working, consider how your code would perform if the inputs were large.
+What is the complexity?
 Can you improve the performance of your solution?

 Put in this piece of code: